-Our mission is to provide technical cooperation to all countries of the Americas and the Caribbean to strengthen food safety systems, with consequent reduction in the risks of foodborne diseases.
+Our mission is to provide technical cooperation to all the countries of the Americas and the Caribbean to strengthen food control systems to prevent food hazards along the food value chain and reduce foodborne illnesses.

-Our vision is to be the regional reference organization for the solution of problems in food safety and quality for the countries, through innovative technical cooperation and with a high level of expertise, whose values are commitment, ethics and innovation.
+Our vision is to be a reference center for solving food safety and quality problems for the countries, through innovative technical cooperation with a high level of expertise, driven by the values of commitment, ethics and innovation.